 This feature allows you to start receiving electronic invoices (EDI) from your vendors: you’ll never miss an invoice and see more accurate data at no extra cost!
 Things should still look and feel the same, but you’ll have better data now.

 While you can change your settings, the first step to initiate any EDI invoices must be done by a MarginEdge staff member.
-If interested, please send a message to firstname.lastname@example.org to ask us to contact your vendor!
+If interested, please see this article to help us expedite the process.

 Here’s how our Default EDI Mode works: